buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: Instantaneous

 After spending the casting time tracing magical pathways with a precious gem, you touch a Huge or smaller beast or plant.
 The target must have no Intelligence score or an Intelligence of -3 or less.
 The target gains an Intelligence of 0.
 The target also gains the ability to speak one language you know.
-If the target is a plant, it gains the ability to move its limbs, roots, vines, creepers, and so forth, and it gains senses similar to a human's.
+If the target is a plant, it gains the ability to move its limbs, roots, vines, creepers, and so forth, and it gains senses similar to a human' \*\*s.
 The Narrator will choose appropriate statistics for the type of awakened plant, such as the statistics for the awakened shrub or the awakened tree.

 The awakened beast or plant is Charmed by you for 30 days or until you or your companions harm it.
 When the Charmed condition ends, the awakened creature chooses whether to remain friendly to you, based on how you treated it while it was charmed.